Skip to main content

 ~$kubectl get events | grep block

-3m Warning PolicyViolation clusterpolicy/restrict-image-registries Pod default/nginx-public: [validate-registries] fail (blocked); validation error: Unknown Image registry. rule validate-registries failed at path /spec/containers/0/image/
+2m8s Warning PolicyViolation clusterpolicy/restrict-image-registries Deployment default/nginx-blocked: [validate-registries] fail (blocked); validation error: Unknown Image registry. rule validate-registries failed at path /spec/template/spec/containers/0/image/

-Now, take a closer look in the Policy Reports for the default Namespace used in the labs.
+Now, let's take a closer look at the Policy Reports for the default Namespace used in the labs:

 ~$kubectl get policyreports